 Theatre for a Change has a long history in Ghana, starting life in Accra in 2003 and evolving quickly to work with a number of vulnerable and marginalised groups across the country.
 Today we carry out our work in Ghana directly through individual facilitators who implement focused community projects driven by the needs of our participants.

 The Women of Dignity Alliance (WODA)

-In 2016 WODA facilitators reported on increased numbers of girls approaching them to ask to join the Network; they realised the girls were living in brothels and bars and being sexually exploited.
+In 2016, WODA facilitators reported on increased numbers of girls approaching them to ask to join the Network; they realised the girls were living in brothels and bars and being sexually exploited.
 As a result, WODA and Theatre for a Change commissioned an expert consultant to provide WODA staff and facilitators with training to understand best practise child protection approaches, and investigate the current situation with a range of stakeholders.
-The scoping report was published in 2017 and WODA will now work with the Ministry of Gender and others to ensure girls are protected.
+The scoping report was published in 2017 and WODA is now working with the Ministry of Gender and other organisations to ensure girls are protected.